 If you clear it, they will come!
-Winter trail counts have increased 20% year by year for the past 3 years – thanks to consistent snow removal on the trails.
+Winter trail counts have increased 20% year by year for the past 4 years – thanks to consistent snow removal efforts on the trails.
 That means more of us can get to work and play all year long.
 Below is a list of trails that are cleared when snowfall is 2″ or greater.
 When tied together with cleared sidewalks and great bus routes, we’re beginning to see how an active transportation network can feel and function year-round, helping keep all of us healthy and connected.
-Snow clearing is a collaborative effort between the City of Traverse City, Acme Township, East Bay Township, Garfield Township, Grand Traverse County, Sutton’s Bay, TART Trails and volunteers and donated services by Johnson Outdoors.
+Snow clearing is a collaborative effort between the City of Traverse City, Acme Township, East Bay Township, Garfield Township, Grand Traverse County, Sutton’s Bay, TART Trails, volunteers and donated services by Johnson Outdoors.
 It is teamwork at its best!

 Partners provide year-round access on the following trails:

-- TART Trail from Carter Rd east to Bunker Hill Rd.
+- TART Trail from Carter Rd east to Bunker Hill Rd

 - Mall Trail